 466. Slovenia claims that, unlike the rest of the boundary in the Central Region, this part of the boundary was only established in the immediate aftermath of World War II and therefore does not correspond to the former boundary of the Dravska banovina.
-Slovenia contends that the 1946 decision of the Yugoslav Federal Control Commission "still constitutes the most authoritative statement fixing the relevant elements to be taken into account for delimitation in this area," Slovenia contends that the boundary on the basis of the administrative boundaries "interpreted in the light of the 1946 decision of the Federal Control Commission."
+Solvenia contends that the 1946 decision of the Yugoslav Federal Control Commission "still constitutes the most authoritative statement fixing the relevant elements to be taken into account for delimitation in this area," and asks the Tribunal to fix the boundary on the basis of the administrative boundaries "interpreted in the light of the 1946 decision of the Federal Control Commission."